Do you live and own property in the state of California and are looking to downsize? If so, you’re in luck! If you’re over 55, that is.

 There are a few small exceptions to the “equal or lesser value” rule.
 Seniors who sell their home before buying the replacement can spend up to 5% more on the new home, but only if they buy it within a year.
 They can spend up to 10% more if they buy within two years.

-Additionally, these homeowners are only eligible for the “equal or lesser value” rule if they purchase their home after their sell their first home.
-If they buy a home before their sell their current residence, it is illegal to spend even $1 more than the final sale price of their primary residence on the new home.
+Additionally, these homeowners are only eligible for the “equal or lesser value” rule if they purchase their home after they sell their first home.
+If they buy a home before they sell their current residence, it is illegal to spend even $1 more than the final sale price of their primary residence on the new home.